olidennis/round-eliminator/README.md

 Now, visit the url [http://127.0.0.1:8080/server](http://127.0.0.1:8080/server).

-If you want round eliminator to be roughly 25% faster, you can use profile guided optimization, as follows.
+If you want Round Eliminator to be roughly 25% faster, you can use profile guided optimization, as follows.
 ```
 cd round-eliminator/
 cd round-eliminator-server